History & Evolution

 As the lock clicked open, the leader of the delegation slipped the lock out of the mechanism and placed it in his pocket confusing the custodian who said nothing.

-Thus began a now almost 50-year historic journey as core staff, students and their families nervously and silently walked from behind bushes and parked cars through the open door.
+Thus began an over 50-year historic journey as core staff, students and their families nervously and silently walked from behind bushes and parked cars through the open door.

 The occupation of the abandoned Beacon Hill School located on the crest ten minutes from the heart of downtown Seattle had begun.
 At that moment Beacon Hill School ceased to exist and El Centro de la Raza was born.